Orphan receptor

 In biochemistry, an orphan receptor is a protein that has a similar structure to other identified receptors but whose endogenous ligand has not yet been identified.
 If a ligand for an orphan receptor is later discovered, the receptor is referred to as an "adopted orphan".
 Conversely, the term orphan ligand refers to a biological ligand whose cognate receptor has not yet been identified.

 Examples

 Examples of orphan receptors are found in the G protein-coupled receptor (GPCR) and nuclear receptor families.

 If an endogenous ligand is found, the orphan receptor is "adopted" or "de-orphanized".
-An example is the nuclear receptor farnesoid X receptor (FXR) and the GPCR TGR5/GPCR19/G protein-coupled bile acid receptor, both of which are activated by bile acids.
+An example is the nuclear receptor farnesoid X receptor (FXR) and TGR5/GPCR19/G protein-coupled bile acid receptor, both of which are activated by bile acids.
 Adopted orphan receptors in the nuclear receptor group include FXR, liver X receptor (LXR), and peroxisome proliferator-activated receptor (PPAR).
 Another example of an orphan receptor site is the PCP binding site in the NMDA receptor, a type of ligand-gated ion channel.
 This site is where the recreational drug PCP works, but no endogenous ligand is known to bind to this site.

-GPCR orphan receptors are usually given the name "GPR" followed by a number, for example GPR1.
+GPCR orphan receptors are usually given the name "GPR" followed by a number, for example GPR21.
 In the GPCR family, nearly 100 receptor-like genes remain orphans.